IsinBlockchainTeam/flymoov-vc-schemas/ticket/vocab.md

 ```

 # class
-class of the ticket as string
+class of the ticket as string from an enum
 ```
     "class": "ECONOMY"
 ```